FreddeFrallan/Simplistic-Heap/README.md

 2. Error functions
     There exists a separate file named <b>MemoryErrorManager.c</b>, in this file you can specify what will happen when the heap manager throws an error.

+Once your happy with your heap settings:

-3. Call the <b>initHeapMemory</b> function before using any of the functionalities.
+1. Call the <b>initHeapMemory</b> function before using any of the functionalities.

-4. Have fun with your staticly implemented malloc and free.
+2. Have fun with your staticly implemented malloc and free.

 For additional instructions see the <b>Demo.c</b> file.